Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Adaptive MR-LBM scheme and error control

 \end{itemize} \end{proof} \end{proposition} Therefore, regardless of continuity constant of the reference scheme, the additional error is bounded linearly with $\thresholdletter$.
-According to the value of constant, we can prove that it accumulates either at most linearly in time or exponentially.
+According to the value of constant, we can prove that it accumulates either at most linearly in time or exponentially. \additionRefTwo{It is in general difficult to link the relaxation parameters with the constant and, according to our experience, experiments frequently show a linear behavior even when we expect an exponential one, thus the bound is not sharp.}